 There are other providers on the market you might want to consider, or have heard about and want more information on.
 Here they are:

-In the UK our collective mileage is up 25 per cent over the last 15 years to over 5 billion kilometres cycled in 2013 and two million people across Britain cycle at least once a week.
+In 2017 in the UK our collective mileage was up 25% over the last 15 years to over 5 billion kilometres cycled in 2013 and two million people across Britain cycle at least once a week.
 But insurance tailored for cyclists is a new development.

 Insurance protects against financial loss and inconvenience when an unexpected event happens.
 That could be an injury, damage to your bike or someone else’s property.

-Those sound like the enigmatic arguments for getting any kind of insurance but because cycling is so physical and involves vulnerable and valuable equipment it is something pedalheads should consider.
+Those sound like the enigmatic arguments for getting any kind of insurance but because cycling is so physical and involves vulnerable and valuable equipment it is something bike riders should consider.